BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 http://www.link.to/somer-biopax/ - to validate from a URL resource (remote file or service) list:input.txt - execute lines, each like the above, from the specified 'batch' file

-Validation messages will be written to the STDERR, unless user specified a file name.
+Validation messages will be printed to STDERR, unless user specified a (XML) file name.

-You may provide any URL instead of file:..
+You may also provide a URL instead of input file.
-(with little modification in the Main class it's possible to query for PC pathways)

 ******************************************************************************